GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 - /f/ can only occur in onset
 - plosives can occur only in onset, either they become fricatives elsewhere or just drop
 - plosives can occur only word initially
+- vowel lost between consonant and resonant if a vowel follows the resonant e/g "bedir" + "-o" > "bedro"

 * Use inspiration from real language's sound changes.
 Use the Proto-Finnic > Proto-Livonian sound changes for inspiration too
+* use conlang sound changes too

 # General